-- 1. Remove the driver cylinder from the machine and lay it upside down on a flat surface. - 2.
-Slide the driver ring fully to one side.
+1. Remove the driver cylinder from the machine and lay it upside down on a flat surface.

 3. Clean the exposed portion of the exposed slider bearing groove with a clean towel.

 4. Apply a thin film of hp grease to the grooves of the slider bearing.